-Friends are hosting an evening outdoor concert at their home in Spokane, by invitation and reservation only.
+Friends in Spokane are hosting an outdoor concert at their home, and a different friend has hired us to play at her annual party the next day.
+These events are private, by invitation and reservation only.
 If you’d like to have us do a house concert for you, send us an email – we can explain how it’s done.
-It’s fun and easy.
+It’s fun and easy!

 Heidi and Bob will give a free outdoor concert at the courthouse gazebo on Thursday, August 17 from 5:30-7:00 pm.
 Bring a blanket or lawn chair, bring the kids… this is a family-friendly event.
 It’s presented by the Wallowa Valley Music Alliance and happens every Thursday from June through August.
 Info: www.wvmusicalliance.org.